Zhongyan0721/Power-Outage-Analysis/README.md

 - How do climate anomalies (e.g., cold vs. warm) correlate with the frequency and duration of outages?
 - Are there specific months or seasons when outages are more likely to occur?

-In the predictive analysis of this project, I will predict the impacted population of power outage based on other related factors.
+In the predictive analysis of this project, I will predict the causes of power outage based on other related factors.

 ## Step 2: Data Cleaning and Exploratory Data Analysis